Rathinavelkumar/learn-python/docs/string_functions.md

 * `find()` - returns the first occurrence of the specified value, if not available -1 will returns

-Below simple program shows the use case of all resusable methods
+Below simple program shows the use case of all reusable methods

     #Reusable Methods